Dbrys/QC-Brews/README.md

 ### Technologies used

 - React-Leaflet - for interactive map using Leaflet in React
-- Overpass API - to retrieve business data from OpenStreetMap
+- Overpass API - to retrieve business data and location from OpenStreetMap
-- WIP - Mapbox - for geolocation data not supplied from Overpass
 - Ant-Design - popular UI framework for reusable components and icons

 ## Getting Started